Kobalt (character): Publication history

 Kobalt's psychotic gun-toting former partner Harvest enters the fray searching for the witness to a mass murder orchestrated by St. Cloud (he had the gang who bought his resold guns wiped out).
 He, Kobalt, the federal government (including an agent named Kennel, who can shape-shift into any breed of dog), Dakota police and a psychotic killer named Rabid are all after one Chris Doonan for different reasons.
 Kobalt wants him alive to talk about what he saw, as do the police.
 Harvest is crazy enough to kill him to keep him from talking and Rabid was hired to kill him for St. Cloud.
 His pay is the chance to kill the men who humiliated him in the past.
 One of them is Kobalt.

 One pitched battle later, Kobalt rescues Doonan and escapes with him.
 Harvest was arrested but escapes custody and flees.
 Rabid fights off Agent Kennel and his FBI handler and gets away as well.
 He recognized Kobalt's scent and he now can offer St. Cloud Kobalt's real name in return for what he wants.

 St Cloud had Mr. Glass in a safe house with a ton of folks looking for him, including Kobalt, Harvest and Rabid.
-For Kobalt's dismay, Harvest found Glass first and killed him.
+To Kobalt's dismay, Harvest found Glass first and killed him.
 With a major threat to his empire gone, St. Cloud turned his attention to getting Kobalt next.

-St. Cloud bankrolled Utopia Park, a multi-billion dollar theme park built on Paris Island, the poorest section of Dakota (they forced out the residents to make it happen).
+St. Cloud bankrolled Utopia Park, a multi-billion-dollar theme park built on Paris Island, the poorest section of Dakota (they forced out the residents to make it happen).
 He uses more of his enforcers, led by Crimson and Maneater, for security.
-The rest of his security team is also enhanced, either with super powers or with special gadgetry.
+The rest of his security team is also enhanced, either with superpowers or with special gadgetry.
 Dozer, Lead Balloon, Wisp, Bloody Mary, Cutlery, Slipper, Gimlet, Splotch and Angel's Kiss are there ostensibly to keep the park safe, bit their true function is to kill Kobalt when he inevitably arrives seeking to take down St. Cloud.